micha11938/netbox_export-import/README.md

 Step 2.
 Import data into excel

 Step 3.
-Convert data to netbox import format  collum's (https://www.howtogeek.com/407217/how-to-use-text-to-columns-like-an-excel-pro/#text-to-columns-with-delimited-text)In step 2 select 'Comma'.
-Each comma corresponds with an emtpy collumn.
+Convert data to netbox import format  collum's (https://www.exceldemy.com/split-column-in-excel-by-comma/) Each comma in the export file, corresponds with an emtpy collumn.

 Step 4.
 Export excel file to csv file